← Help center

 • AirCover damage claims.
 Attach the certificate to show the guest disclosed and agreed to the damage-prevention rule (no smoking, no parties, no unauthorized pets).

-• Resolution Center fee charges.
-The fee request gets approved when the listing disclosed the fee AND the guest acknowledged it.
-Both halves required.
+• Resolution Center fee requests.
+The file is cleaner when the listing disclosed the fee AND the guest acknowledged it.
+Airbnb still decides the request.

 • Insurance and small-claims filings.
 Most short-term-rental insurance underwriters accept signed acknowledgments as documentary evidence of policy compliance.
 Small-claims rules vary by state, but most accept electronic acknowledgments with timestamp + IP.